 5 Manage your day.

 If you find yourself working early, take time for yourself and your family later.
 At the same time, it’s great to do errands during low-demand hours.
-I have made very good arrangements with my wife, which she honours.
+I have made very good arrangements with my wife, which she honors.
 The work has to come first (but do not forget the family)!

 6 Manage your week.